-Please note: OSPI and partners are in the process of updating the Full-Day Kindergarten Guide to become the TK/Kindergarten Best Practices Guide.
-This new volume will serve as a comprehensive resource that addresses the fundamental principles of full-day kindergarten and will integrate invaluable insights into the subtle nuances of TK classrooms, offering guidance that is both research-informed and grounded in practical experience with a tentative posting of Spring 2025.
-Once posted all links in this guidance will be updated.
+Please note: OSPI and partners are in the process of updating the Full-Day Kindergarten Guide to include information for TK.
+This new volume will serve as a comprehensive resource that addresses the fundamental principles of full-day kindergarten and will integrate invaluable insights into the subtle nuances of TK classrooms, offering guidance that is both research-informed and grounded in practical experience with a tentative posting of Summer 2025.
+Once posted, you can find this new resource on our TK webpage under TK Guidance Documents.